NinoTNC N9600A Info&Ordering

 If you get results from testing the NinoTNC, please post on the email reflector.

 Our plan is to keep the storefront open for pre-orders for the current A3 version of the board but we'll only be ordering boards a couple of hundred at a time.

 We're doing this all out of pocket.

-As of July we are caught up with demand but shipping is a volunteer effort so bare with us.
+As of July we are caught up with demand but shipping is a volunteer effort so bear with us.

 At the worst of times we'll be back-ordered a month or less.